Madikwe

 Overview

-Madikwe Game Reserve is one of the best malaria-free wildlife reserves in South Africa.
+Madikwe Game Reserve is one of the best malaria-free game reserves in South Africa.
 It lies north-west of Johannesburg in the wide open plains of bushveld, close to the Botswana border.
-If you are looking for a malaria-free safari in South Africa, then Madikwe should be top of your list.
 It offers quality game-viewing, excellent safari lodges, as well as a true African ambience.

-Whether you are a honeymoon couple, or a family, there are plenty of lodges to suit all tastes.
-Some Madikwe lodges are offered as ‘Safari Houses’ on an exclusive use basis.
+Whether you are a honeymoon couple, or a family, there are plenty of Madikwe lodges to suit all tastes.
+Some are offered as ‘Safari Houses’ on an exclusive use basis.
 This is ideal for a group of friends or a larger family party.

 • Malaria free Big Five game reserve